hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.11-The-determinant.md

 $$
 </div>

 to $i$ and $j$.
 You can notice that this matrix is special: it is diagonal.
-So it will only rescale our space without rotations.
+So it will only rescale our space.
+No rotation here.
 More precisely, it will rescale each dimension the same way because the diagonal values are identical.
 Let's create the matrix $\bs{A}$:

 ```python